 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-Where we have given you (or where you have chosen) a password which enables you to access certain parts of our Websites, you are responsible for keeping this password confidential.
+Where we have given you (or where you have chosen) a password which enables you to access certain parts of our Website, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 The transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Websites; any transmission is at your own risk.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Website; any transmission is at your own risk.
 Once we have received your personal data, we will use strict procedures and security features to try to prevent unauthorised access.
 We urge you to take every precaution to protect your personal data when you are on the internet.

 Data retention

-We have in place a retention and destruction policy which sets out the criteria we adopt for retaining your personal information.
+We have in place a retention and destruction policy which sets out the criteria we adopt for retaining your personal data.
 Please contact the DPO using the contact details below if you would like to obtain a copy of our retention policy.

 Your rights